English

 Evening Reflections

-- What did I do today that took courage?
+• What did I do today that took a small amount of courage?

-- How did I show up for myself?
+• How did I show up for myself when it was difficult?

-- What am I grateful for, even in the darkness?
+• What am I grateful for, even in the midst of this dark season?

-- How can I be kinder to myself tomorrow?
+• How can I be kinder to my heart tomorrow?

 The Questions for Your Heart